Aseem Malhotra: Reducing the consumption of sugar and junk foods

-Malhotra campaigns about reducing the consumption of sugar and junk foods, particularly in the diet of children.
-The fact that most people in Britain, including children, eat too much sugar and that this contributes to obesity is acknowledged by the NHS healthy eating guidelines.
-However, Malhotra argues that it is unrealistic to expect individuals to avoid cheap, unhealthy, heavily marketed foods and that changes to regulation are needed.
-He draws analogies to the regulations on tobacco that were necessary to reduce smoking.
-He also thinks that vending machines in hospitals selling sweets and junk foods send the wrong message.
+Malhotra campaigns about reducing the consumption of sugar and junk foods, particularly for children.
+Malhotra argues that it is unrealistic to expect individuals to avoid cheap, unhealthy, heavily marketed foods and that changes to regulation are needed.
+He draws analogies to the regulations on tobacco needed to reduce smoking.
+He believes that hospital vending machines which sell sweets or junk food sends the wrong message.
 At the time of the London Olympics in 2012, he criticized the choice of sponsors: writing that "In the context of an obesity epidemic I find it obscene that the Olympics chooses to associate itself with fast food, sugary drinks, chocolate and alcohol."

-His campaigns on these topics have brought him recognition and accolades including as a children's food hero in 2013, one of the top 50 BME pioneers in the NHS in 2013, one of London's brightest stars working in Science and Technology in 2014, and one of the Timetop 500 most influential people in the UK in 2016.
+His campaigns on these topics have brought him recognition and accolades including as a children's food hero in 2013, one of the top 50 BME pioneers in the NHS in 2013, one of London's brightest stars working in Science and Technology in 2014, and one of the Times Top 500 most influential people in the UK in 2016.

 Pioppi diet and low carb diet advocacy

-The established consensus on what constitutes a healthy diet for the general population of adults in the UK is described in the NHS Eatwell plate Guidelines.
-The recommendation is for a balanced diet consisting of carbohydrates, protein and fat.
-Foods high in fat, salt or sugar, should not be eaten often and should be eaten only in small amounts.
-The guidelines apply to the general population of adults: people with medical conditions should consult their doctor for individual advice and people with medical or dietary conditions may need to consult a dietician to tailor the guidelines.